One of the most important parts of any pond is the filtration system.

 Koi ponds are beautiful additions to any backyard but, because koi dirty their water quickly, the right filtration system is important to keep the pond clean and the fish healthy.
 There are a lot of great options available no matter what size pond you have.

-If you have a small to medium-sized pond, our pick is the CNZ All-in-One Pond Filter System with UV Sterilizer because it’s more than a filter.
+If you have a small to the medium-sized pond, our pick is the CNZ All-in-One Pond Filter System with UV Sterilizer because it’s more than a filter.
 In addition to having an integrated UV light, this product is also a pump and can even be used to create water features.